Pushkar Lele

-Pushkar Lele (born 14 November 1979) is a Hindustani Classical Vocalist.
-He is best known for his 'Kumar Gandharva Style Gayaki (singing)'.
+Pushkar Lele (born 14 November 1979) is a Hindustani Classical Vocalist belonging to the Gwalior gharana.

-Early life
+Career

 Lele, a child prodigy, was introduced to the world of music while in kindergarten when his aunt gifted him a toy harmonium.
 He would play National Anthem and other nursery rhymes on the toy harmonium.
 This is when his mother noticed his musical talent and started his formal music training in light music under Ms. Medha Gandhe.